coherentsolutionsinc/aspnetcore-service-fabric-hosting/samples/using-local-runtime/README.md

-# Using Local Runtime
+# Using Local Runtime for Debugging

-This sample demonstrates how to use **local runtime** feature to debug `StatelessService` locally (without deploying it to Service Fabric Cluster).
+This sample demonstrates how to debug **stateless service** locally without deploying it to Service Fabric Cluster.

+This sample is just for demonstration purposes and includes only essential theory.
+Please check [wiki article][1] for complete feature information.

 ## What is inside?